PLIAN78/Genhack/README.md

 This system is a **hackathon prototype** and has several limitations:

-- no large labeled dataset for deception training
 - behavioral signals are probabilistic
 - environmental factors (lighting, camera quality) affect signal extraction
 - ethical and privacy considerations must be addressed before deployment